Milan Nedić: Legacy and controversy

-In the Socialist Federal Republic of Yugoslavia, Nedić was depicted as a villain until 1985.
-That year the historian Veselin Đuretić published his book Saveznici i Jugoslovenska ratna drama (The Allies and the Yugoslav War Drama), an account of relations between the "Big Three" Allies of World War II—the Soviet Union, the United States and the United Kingdom—and the Partisans and Chetniks.
-Along with reversing the conventional Yugoslav historiography which portrayed Partisans as heroes and Chetniks as villains, Đuretić also tried to rehabilitate Nedić as a great Serb patriot; it was the first book published in Communist Yugoslavia to present Nedić in a positive light.
+In Socialist Federal Republic of Yugoslavia Yugoslavia, Nedić was depicted as a villain until 1985.
+That year the historian Veselin Đuretić published his book Saveznici i Jugoslovenska ratna drama (The Allies and the Yugoslav War Drama), an account of relations between the "Big Three" allies-the Soviet Union, the United States and the United Kingdom-with the Partisans and the Chetniks.
+Besides for reversing the usual picture in Yugoslav historiography that had Partisans as the heroes and the Chetniks as the villains, Đuretić also tried to rehabilitate Nedić as a great Serb patriot, which marked the first time ever that any book in Communist Yugoslavia had presented Nedić in a positive light.

 During the Milošević era, the regime, with some Serb historians, sought to persuade prominent Yugoslav Jewish organizations and individuals of a joint Serbo-Jewish martyrdom.
 Regime historians obscured Nedić and Ljotić's murder and deportations of Jews.
 (See History of the Jews in Serbia.)
 The 1993 book The 100 most prominent Serbs published by the Serbian Academy of Sciences and Arts included an entry on Nedić in which its editor, art historian Dejan Medaković, claimed that Nedić was "one of the most tragic figures in Serbian history" whose collaboration saved "a million Serbian lives".
 Patriarch Pavle of the Serbian Orthodox Church held a memorial service for Nedić in 1994, in which he justified Nedić's collaboration with Nazi Germany on the grounds that it was "the only way to save the Serbian people from the revenge of the occupiers".

 Demands for the rehabilitation of Milan Nedić intensified in 2000.
 The minor Serbian Liberal Party attempted to promote his rehabilitation as an anti-Nazi who did his best in an impossible situation, sparking controversy in Serbia.
 The publisher of a 2002 secondary school history textbook, Nebojša Jovanović, told the daily Politika that collaboration with the Nazis was a way of preserving the "biological substance of the Serbian people".

 Nedić's portrait was included among those of Serbian prime ministers in the building of the Government of Serbia.
 In 2008, the Minister of Interior and Deputy Prime Minister Ivica Dačić removed the portrait after the announcement of Serbian neo-Nazi activity, including marches.
 Revisionist interpretations required that Nedić's collaboration with the occupying forces and responsibility for the execution of Jews under his rule be obscured, in order to remember him as the "savior of the Serbian people".